 Mark has a Bachelor of Arts degree in Urban Studies from the University of Maryland and a Master’s degree in Environmental Planning from Arizona State University.
 Mark is active in city and community affairs throughout lower Los Angeles county and western San Bernardino County.

-Before this position, he was the Deputy Assistant to the President and Counselor for Strategic Engagement to the Senior Advisor Valerie Jarrett.
+Before this position, he was the Vice President, Citizenship Strategic Programs at the Walt Disney Company after serving as the Deputy Assistant to the President and Counselor for Strategic Engagement to the Senior Advisor Valerie Jarrett.
 In this role, Michael was responsible for coordinating communication and engagement strategies.

 Mr. Weintraub has also shown his commitment to Southern California through his philanthropic efforts.
 From working with the Valley Community Clinic in the San Fernando Valley, to the Boys and Girls Club of Malibu, Mr. Weinthraub is committed to bettering the communities he works in.

 She produced a short film for the nonprofit, Communities for a Better Environment, highlighting the environmental justice problems in Los Angeles’ Hispanic communities, where childhood asthma is an epidemic.
 Zuniga has also written for Oprah's O Magazine on environmental mercury poisoning.